 In a browser, go to

-You should be redirected to a PingOne login page.
-Login with a PingOne user that corresponds to a configured root user DN (jsmith).
 You can generate an initial password for the user in PingOne.
-You should be successfully logged in to the console, where you can manage your PingDirectory instance.
+You should be successfully signed on to the console, where you can manage your PingDirectory instance.

 When you no longer want to run this stack, bring the stack down.

 To remove all of the containers and associated Docker networks, enter:

 To stop the running stack without removing any of the containers or associated Docker networks, enter:

 docker volume prune